 Café Cultor is a little different that other coffee shops.
 In the first place, their first store in Bogota was opened in a recycled shipping container.
 Of course, they’re not the first coffee house or restaurant to open in a recycled shipping container (Azahar and Container City are two examples here in Bogota), but it’s still unique enough to get a thrill out of me.

 In the second place, their baristas are truly knowledgeable.
 They’re not pretending.
 They do know about Colombian specialty coffees.
-They are part of the slowly growing crowd of coffee shops where you’ll find knowledgeable baristas (check out the ones in caffeinated hiding spots like Amor Perfecto, Bourbon Coffee Roasters, Azahar again, Catación Publica, Arte y Pasión Café and others) but the baristas at Café Cultor do take their coffee passion seriously.
+They are part of the slowly growing crowd of coffee shops where you’ll find knowledgeable baristas (check out the ones in caffeinated hiding spots like Amor Perfecto, Bourbon Coffee Roasters, Azahar again, Catación Publica, Arte y Pasión Café, Top 5 Coffee, Varietale, and others) but the baristas at Café Cultor do take their coffee passion seriously.

 At Café Cultor you:

 - Learn more about coffee farmers

 - Know their coffee buyers are following fair trade procedures

 - Find out how they work with farmers to help them produce specialty coffees.